ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 4. Click update

- **4 - Add SAML 2.0 claim to JWT claim mappings in [FoxIDs Control Client](control.md#foxids-control-client)**
+ **4 - Add SAML 2.0 claim to JWT claim mappings in [Foxids Control Client](control.md#foxids-control-client)**

- FoxIDs internally converts SAML 2.0 clams to JWT claims.
+ Foxids internally converts SAML 2.0 clams to JWT claims.
 Context Handler use a OIOSAML3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added in the track.

  1. Go to Settings tab and Claim mappings
  2. Add mappings for all the claims configured in step 1.8, you can create you own short JWT claim names if no standard name exists - please see step 4 in section [Configuring Context Handler as Identity Provider](#configuring-context-handler-as-identity-provider)
  3. Click update

-**5 - Add test users in [FoxIDs Control Client](control.md#foxids-control-client)**
+**5 - Add test users in [Foxids Control Client](control.md#foxids-control-client)**

-You can add test uses in the FoxIDs test track and add claims to each user.
+You can add test uses in the Foxids test track and add claims to each user.
 A claim with a CVR claim, given name, family name and optionally a base64 encoded DK privilege XML string.

 ![Test user 1](images/howto-saml-context-handler-test-user1.png)